Skip to content

 1. Plan.
 Establish objectives, plan, and measurement system.

 2. Do.
-Implement on a pilot basis (not full rollout).
+Implement on a pilot basis, not a full rollout.

 3. Study.
 Compare results with objectives.
-Identify gaps and exceptional results.
-Analyse causes.
+Analyse gaps and exceptional results.

 4. Act.
 Standardise what worked.
-For gaps, improve plan and run PDSA again.
+For gaps, improve the plan and run PDSA again.

 How was this article?